chesterheng/master-coding-interview/README.md

 - It is an optimization technique
 - Do you have something you can cache?
 Dynamic Programming
+- Dynamic Programming = Divide & Conquer + Memorization

+When to use Dynamic Programming?

+- Can be divided into subproblem
+- Recursion Solution
+- Are there repetitive subproblems?
+- Memorize subproblems

 **[⬆ back to top](#table-of-contents)**